The Goodies Rule – O.K.?: Plot

 Taking this literally, popular puppets Sooty and Sweep are now the Prime Minister and the Home Secretary, and the Houses of Parliament are now full of screeching hand puppets.
 With their government at risk from these stuffed pretenders, the Goodies sneak into the Prime Minister's residence, Chequers, to remonstrate with the puppets.
 However they are immediately attacked and pursued by various giant versions of famous puppets from television in the '50s, '60s and '70s.
-They are threatened by a 6 ft Andy Pandy, Teddy and Looby Loo; Tim eats up Ernie the Cookie Grouch (a hybrid mix of Ernie, Oscar the Grouch and Cookie Monster from Sesame Street); he and Graeme are challenged to a sword fight by Bill and Ben, the Flower Pot Men; and Bill is roughly beaten up by The Wombles (a sly nod to the chart rivalry between the Goodies and Mike Batt's Wombles singles).
+They are threatened by a 6 ft Andy Pandy, Teddy and Looby Loo; Tim eats up a hybrid of Oscar the Grouch, Ernie, and the Cookie Monster (from American TV series, Sesame Street); he and Graeme are challenged to a sword fight by Bill and Ben, the Flower Pot Men; and Bill is roughly beaten up by The Wombles (a sly nod to the chart rivalry between the Goodies and Mike Batt's Wombles singles).

 Having vanquished their foes, the Goodies relax...but charging up behind them is a 20 ft Dougal, the dog from The Magic Roundabout.
 As Graeme tries to ride the mighty "beast" and Tim is run over by the thing, Bill grapples with an enormous Zebedee, from the same programme.
 The trio guide Dougal and Zebedee back to the country house, where they comprehensively destroy the building and the puppet government.

 Having hidden down a handy manhole, the Goodies return following this coup to their woodland retreat and look on as the Conservative, Labour and Liberal parties agree to form a coalition government.
 All seems well until the camera pulls back and reveals that Margaret Thatcher, Harold Wilson and Jeremy Thorpe are actually puppets being worked by...the Goodies.
 They smirk knowingly.

 However, the last laugh is on the trio—and we see Bill, Graeme and Tim being worked by strings held by director Jim Franklin.